dev-nzm99/DSA-Pathshala/How to Solve a DSA Problem Effectively /README.md

 Over time, I learned to adopt a more thoughtful, effective way of tackling DSA problems — and it changed everything.

-In this post, I’ll share 4 key principles that helped me go from guessing solutions to confidently solving problems with depth and clarity.
+In this article, I’ll share 4 key principles that helped me go from guessing solutions to confidently solving problems with depth and clarity.

 ## 1. Understand the Concept Before the Code